adamburkegh/statesnap-miner/README.md

 # statesnap-miner

 The State Snapshot Miner constructs Petri net models from role trace logs.
 This has been applied to data from the [CGED-Q](https://shss.hkust.edu.hk/lee-campbell-group/projects/china-government-employee-database-qing-cged-q/), a digital version of Qing civil service records.
 A paper on this research was [presented at ICPM2023](https://adamburkeware.net/2023/09/10/state-snap.html).
+Research is ongoing and future publications are planned.

 ## Running